Cajun and Creole Music Collection

 About the Collection

-The Cajun and Creole Music Collection (CCMC) consists of over 11,000 commercial recordings, selected non-commercial and unpublished recordings, plus other music-related archival materials.
-The collection includes the music of Cajuns and Creoles of Louisiana's "Acadiana" and "Creole Country" regions.
-The collection presents the history, influences, and development of the region's musical cultures and styles.
-The recordings, published since 1928, cover the changes and evolution in the musical cultures from artist to artist, performance to performance, and instrument to instrument.
-They also reveal the influences of the musical cultures on each other and influences from regional cultures and society at large.
+The Cajun and Creole Music Collection (CCMC) consists of over 11,000 commercially published or studio produced recordings, selected non-commercial and unpublished recordings, plus other music-related archival materials.
+The repository includes the music of Cajuns and Creoles of Louisiana's "Acadiana" and "Creole Country" (Southwest and parts of Southeast Louisiana) and presents the history, influences, and development of the region's diverse musical cultures and genres.
+In addition to the recorded works, other biographical and historical information and resources about Creole and Cajun musicians are included in the CCMC.

 Research

-The Cajun and Creole Music Collection is open to the public for listening, viewing, and research.
+The Cajun and Creole Music Collection is open and accessible to the public for listening, viewing, and research.
 Audiovisual stations and playback equipment are available.
 Dupré Library encourages the use of the collection and offers research and reference assistance and consultations, instructional sessions, and tours.
 Contact us to schedule a visit or consultation.
 Although most materials in the collection are available for use only within the CCMC, some items such as books and DVDs are available for check-out or borrowing from the Library.

 Cajun and Creole Music Collection Brochure (PDF)